gaptekar/COSC-2430-HW3-Test-Cases/README.md

-# Test Cases for Homework 3 in COSC:2430
+# Test Cases for Homework 3

 I made these test cases because the TA's haven't given us any yet.